felipesere/blog/validations-and-database-constraints.md

 Validation vs. Database OR Validation _with_ the Database

 This post is purely hypothetical.
-It came up last week as we were discussing were to place validations and handle constraints on the database.
+It came up last week as we were discussing where to place validations and handle constraints on the database.

 Let's build a hypotheical application.
 In that application, the user gets to send data through a run-of-the-mill  HTML form.